Safecast/bitstore.js/README.md

  - a basemap spanning the entire globe
  - JPEGs or PNGs without an alpha channel*

-(*It is likely that HTML5 Canvas mode can be used for JPEGs, RGBX PNGs, etc as Canvas always returns RGBA8888 data.
+(*It is likely that HTML5 Canvas mode can be used for JPEGs, GIFs, etc as Canvas always returns RGBA8888 data.
 However, this is untested.)